Some info has been automatically translated. Show original language

 The handsome historic town of Gawler sits at the junction of two rivers on the northeast fringe of Adelaide.
 When it was established in 1839, Gawler was South Australia’s first inland town.
 Like Adelaide, the state capital, Gawler was well planned with generous parks, tree-lined streets, and open squares.
 Cruise down Murray Road, Gawler’s main street, and you’ll encounter a succession of lovely 19th-century bluestone and brick buildings alongside more prosaic examples of modern architecture.
 Murray Road is bookended with parks — Clonlea Park to the north and Dead Man's Pass Reserve to the south.
 Branching off from Murray Road, leafy Cowan Street links the well-preserved Church Hill heritage district’s original public squares and churches.
 Scores of wineries in the Barossa Valley, South Australia’s best-known wine region, are a short drive away, while the 35 cellar doors of the Clare Valley are just over an hour north of town.

-Top things to do in Gawler
+What are the top things to do in Gawler?

 Soak up some history